tomaz/appledoc/Readme.txt

 me to use his xslt and css files which do the hard work, so all credit goes to him.
 Check his work on http://github.com/mattball/doxyclean/.

-You can find the latest objcdoc build on http://github.com/tomaz/objcdoc/.
+You can find the latest appledoc build on http://github.com/tomaz/appledoc/.

 ---------------------
 2. Command line usage
 ---------------------

-USAGE: objcdoc [options]
+USAGE: appledoc [options]

 OPTIONS - required
 -p --project <name>  The project name.